ludelafo/m3w.ch/wg-easy/README.md

 On first run, you must access the web interface to configure WireGuard Easy at `192.168.1.2:51821`.

+Set the right port forwarding rules in your router.

 ## Additional resources

 - [WireGuard](https://www.wireguard.com/)